cameronrr/gridsome-sanity-live-preview/README.md

 };
 ```

+- An alias is recommended and it must match the alias used in your `<page-query>`
+- The type must be without 'sanity' prefix i.e. 'sanityPost' will be queried as 'Post' for the preview
+- The $id variable must be included.
+The id will be passed in from the query params.
+- Don't expect any 'raw' fields to work at the moment.
+This is the biggest issue so far.
+  - '\_rawBody' fields are not available from sanity.
+This is gridsome Data Store specific.
+  - The format which can be retrieved from sanity api directly is in the format 'bodyRaw'.
+  - None of the references are resolved, this is usually handled by the gridsome data store layer.

+#### Possible Improvement

 Another idea to not require specifying a separate page preview query, is to inspect the $page object, and infer the query based on the key structure.
 It should be possible to build the query based on this.

 ### Sanity Studio

 You will need to setup the preview pane in your Sanity Studio.
+You should familiarise yourself with their desk structure builder.

-Some helpful code is provided in the resources folder.
+Some helpful code is provided in the resources folder in this projects [Github repository](https://github.com/cameronrr/gridsome-sanity-live-preview).

+You can also just put a url like `http://localhost:8080/blog/my-first-post/?preview&id=ef4cdfab-5bdd-4264-8940-e075d91d0ddf` in your browser to test as long as you retrieve an id to include.

-You can read more about the concepts here:
+You can read more about the desk structure builder and concepts here:

 - [Introduction to Structure Builder](https://www.sanity.io/docs/structure-builder-introduction)
 - [Getting started with Structure Builder](https://www.sanity.io/guides/getting-started-with-structure-builder)